Close Banner

 LEGOLAND California Brick-or-Treat Dates & Tickets

-When does Brick-or-Treat hoppen?
-Brick-or-Treat has more dates than last year!
-What a treat!
+When does Brick-or-Treat Monster Party hoppen?
 Brick-or-Treat takes place every Saturday from Sept.
-16 through Oct.
-29, 2023, and includes Sundays in October.
+14 through Oct.
+27, 2024, and includes Sundays in October.
 The entertainment and activities mostly occur in the afternoon and evening.
-LEGOLAND California Brick-or-Treat 2023 dates are:
+LEGOLAND California Brick-or-Treat 2024 dates are:

 Here’s a look at the overall LEGOLAND operating hours for Brick-or-Treat days (check the calendar as times are subject to change):